Libr-AI/fairlib/docs/datasets_and_dataloaders.md

 For more example, please take a look at `src/dataloader/loaders.py`.

-Debiasing methods such as instance reweighting will be automatically applied to the loaded dataset, which is implemented in `src.dataloaders.utilsBaseDataset`.
+Debiasing methods such as instance reweighting will be automatically applied to the loaded dataset, which is implemented in `src.dataloaders.utils.BaseDataset`.

 ## Step 2.
 Register the dataset